 - Does the trainer perform a pre- and post-assessment?
 This adds value and sets specific measurable progressive goals to help you meet a healthier lifestyle.

 - Is the trainer willing to speak with your primary care physician?
 This helps ensure a connected team healthcare approach for better outcomes for you.

 - Will the trainer hold you accountable for your health choices?
 It takes a partnered effort by both the trainer and the client to reach healthier outcomes.

 - Is the trainer genuine and does he/she care about me as a person?
-The trainer sends positive and healthy rapport when he/she y treat the person with respect and are empathetic to their needs.
+The trainer sends a positive and healthy rapport when he/she treats the person and does so with respect and are empathy to their needs.

 - Does the trainer or facility allow flexible payments or schedules?
 If you can only come once a week or twice per month due to finances or schedule conflicts, this may be something to ask when searching for a trainer.

 While having a personal trainer year-round may not be necessary, it’s a good way to help you get back on the road to fitness.